andrewisen/bim-whale/README.md

 A compiled _JS bundle file_ is available here:
 [https://github.bimvalen.se/dist/bundle.min.js](https://github.bimvalen.se/dist/bundle.min.js)

-Do not use the URL as a CDN.
+**Do not use the URL as a CDN.**

-1. Download the script.
+1. Download the script
-2. Add it to your project.
+2. Add it to your project

 ```html
 <script src="./pathToBundleFile/bundle.min.js"></script>
 ```

-3. Use the FileReader API and create a new `IfcFile` object.
+3. Use the FileReader API and create a new `IfcFile` object

 ```javascript
 // The libary is called: BIMWHALE